FANNY Y. CORY

 Read more here: Five Generations of Artists: Meet April Nelson

-Jed Dorsey is an emerging artist born into a very artistic family.
-Sketch pads and paint brushes were always within reach.
-Much of his training has come from his dad, Jack Dorsey, a noted watercolor artist and teacher.
-In the year 2000, Jed began working in acrylics and has now developed his own distinct style with vibrant colors and the use of light.
+Jed Dorsey is a professional artist and the Director of Acrylic University, https://www.acrylicuniversity.com/.
+Growing up in his artistic family, sketch pads and paint brushes were always within reach.
+Much of his training came from his dad, Jack Dorsey.
+In 2000, Jed began working in acrylics and has now developed his own distinct style with vibrant colors and the use of light.
 He has studied oils and acrylics under the teaching of Mike Svob, Ovanes Berberian, as well as the late Robert Genn.

 Read more here: Meet the Family of Artists: Jed Dorsey